Ste. Michelle Wine Estates buys Sonoma’s Patz & Hall winery

 Ste.
 Michelle is an enormous player in its home state as it accounts for more than half of Washington’s wine production, according to Wine Business Monthly.

 The purchase will be the company’s first winery in Sonoma County.
 In Napa Valley, it co-owns Stag’s Leap Wine Cellars with Italy’s Antinori family, Conn Creek and Villa Mt.
 Eden.
-Its parent company is Altria Group Inc., the world’s largest tobacco company.
+Its parent company is Altria Group Inc., which owns Philip Morris International.